bug fixing icon user search icon shopping cart icon 0 email icon email icon

 noun

-Highly reactive molecules containing oxygen that can cause damage to cells and tissues when present in excess.
+Highly reactive molecules containing oxygen that can lead to cellular damage when produced in excess, contributing to oxidative stress.

 Introduction